primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 ## Actions

-- [ ] Add a Figma plugin to interface and synchronize with the source of truth.
+- [ ] Configure the [Figma Tokens](https://www.figma.com/community/plugin/843461159747178978/Figma-Tokens) plugin to interface and synchronize with the source of truth.
 - [ ] Write contribution guidelines for the source of truth.